 Mary MacKillop Today will ensure that stakeholders have clear and accessible means to make a complaint.
 Our full complaints policy is available on our website.

-We work with our local offices and partners to ensure this policy is accessible in appropriate formats and different languages including inviting oral expressions of concern where literacy is a constraint.
-All Mary MacKillop Today representatives visiting a project site are required to inform participants and any other stakeholders of the Feedback and Complaints Policy and outline the procedure for making a complaint.
-Relevant communications are used to publicise this policy including website and annual report.
+We work with our local offices and partners to ensure this policy is accessible in appropriate formats and different languages.
+This includes inviting oral expressions of concern where literacy is a constraint and providing age and developmentally appropriate formats for children.
+This ensures that all children are informed of the support and complaints processes available to them.
+At first contact with Mary MacKillop Today staff or partner organisations, all project participants or community stakeholders must be made aware of the Feedback and Complaints Policy and the procedure for making a complain.
+The process for this is outlined in the Policy Checklist for Community Activities document.
+Relevant communications are also used to publicise this policy including website and annual report.

 This policy is included in the Mary MacKillop Today Staff policy manual (for both Australian and overseas based staff) which is provided and explained to all staff as part of the induction process.
 This policy forms part of ongoing staff monitoring and mentoring to ensure staff are equipped to implement the policy and to discuss any challenges that have arisen in its implementation.